-MRSA stands for Meticillin resistant Staphylococcus aureus.
-MRSA is a type of Staphylococcus aureus that has become resistant to Meticillin (a type of antibiotic) and to some other commonly used antibiotics.
-This means that MRSA bacteria are not sensitive to commonly used antibiotics.
+Methicillin (M) resistant (R) Staphylococcus (S) aureus (A) is known as MRSA.
+MRSA is a type of germ called Staphylococcus aureus that has become resistant to Methicillin (a type of antibiotic) and some other antibiotics that are used to treat infections.

 Staphylococcus aureus is common type of germ that can live harmlessly on the skin.
-It can sometimes cause infections, such as boils and wound infections.
+It can sometimes cause infections, such as boils, wound infections and chest infections.

 Many people carry Staphylococcus aureus in their nose or on their skin, doing them no harm.
 Staphylococcus aureus is not normally a risk to healthy people.

-The majority of people who have MRSA do not have symptoms and aren't aware they are carrying it.
+The majority of people who have MRSA do not have symptoms and aren't aware they are carrying it

-In some cases, we need to be aware of people who have MRSA in order to ensure that appropriate treatment is given because people are more likely to get infections when they are already unwell or undergoing an operation.
-These infections can be treated with the correct antibiotics.
+The healthcare staff must be aware of people who have MRSA to ensure that appropriate treatment is given because people are more likely to get infection when they are already unwell or undergoing an operation.
+These infections can then be treated with the correct antibiotics.

 More information can be obtained from the leaflet, MRSA - Information for Patients.

 Please ask member of staff to provide you with one.

-Alternatively, it can be found on the Trust's website: www.berkshirehealthcare.nhs.uk
+Visit berkshirehealthcare.nhs.uk